- Step #1 – Obtain a camera

 The first step to this procedure is to buy a cheap camera or webcam which is suitable enough for this process.
 You need to be sure that the camera is small enough to be easily hidden.
 This option should be considered based on the targeted use.
 For instance, you can use just a simple, cheap camera for simple monitoring.
 But if you need this to monitor issues like crimes, then pick a more professional-grade security camera.

 After acquiring the right camera you need for this purpose the next step is to remove the outer shell of the camera.
 This will make the camera relatively smaller and easy to hide.
 Once you do this, you will be able to see the circuits and the camera lens.
 Do this carefully not to affect the internal structure of the camera.

 Step #3 – Find a suitable hiding spot

-This is one of thee most vital steps in the procedures.
-Pick a hiding spot which will suite you best; you can use the tips below to accomplish this.
+This is one of the most vital steps in the procedures.
+Pick a hiding spot that will suit you best; you can use the tips below to accomplish this.

 - Not easily spotted; As you choose the hiding spot make sure that, it will not be spotted.
 Any location that will raise suspicion should not be used.

 - Use unsuspected objects to hide your camera.
 When doing this, you should be sure to use objects in their natural place (ex. a plant).
 This is important because if you use out-of-place objects, you will rise suspicion and you won’t get any desirable results.